 With summer as the most popular time for family and personal vacations, I hope that everyone reading this column either has been on vacation or has one coming up in the very near future.
 Even if you are taking a “staycation,” make sure you’ve got something special planned.
 Vacations are an important time to reconnect with your family and build those special memories that are so important.
+It’s an important part of balancing work and life that both employees and employers need to embrace.

 Unfortunately, these days “being on vacation” may not mean we’re truly away from work.
 Our connected world is making it harder to disconnect from what is happening back at the office.
 Either we’re tempted to check e-mails or our colleague or clients are thinking that there’s something too important to wait until we’re back.
 With few destinations around the globe that don’t feature always-on communications networks, it’s really up to us to decide how much we’ll be working — or thinking about work — while we’re on vacation.